 The rewiring of consumer behaviour ultimately comes down to how the difference between push versus pulled payments has blurred for consumers.
 Pull payments is a card-present payment or a direct debit where your card details are taken and charged a set amount, such as at a till or to pay for gym membership.
 In pull payments, there is a level of reimbursement guarantee with chargeback rights, and section 75 of the consumer credit act providing extra protection on credit cards.

 With push payments there is no protection because there’s an assumption of trust before the payment is made, i.e. you are punching in the beneficiary’s details.
-This applies to payment schemes like Faster Payments, Bacs and Chaps.
+This applies to payment schemes like Faster Payments, Bacs and CHAPS.

 Think of it like this.
 You want to buy a smartphone for £500 from a man on the street.
 The man asks you to hand over the £500 and he’ll pop around the corner and get the phone.
-You simply wouldn’t do it, you’d ask to receive the phone first, checked that it works, and all was proper before exchanging the money.
+You simply wouldn’t do it, you’d ask to test the phone first, checked that it works, and all was proper before exchanging the money.

 The same payment logic should be applied to push payments, but unfortunately, the rapidly evolving role of technology in our lives as consumers has distorted the difference between push (sending money) and pull (having money drawn from you).
 In essence, it's the difference between ensuring the trust is in place beforehand versus the trust that the scheme builds in for us.